postman-open-technologies/lifecycle/_blueprints/new-api-using-the-asyncapi-specification.md

 ---
 name: New API Using the AsyncAPI Specification
-description: A blueprint for beginning an event-driven API lifecycle by designing a new API using an AsyncAPI.
+description: This is a blueprint to try and define a new event-driven API using AsyncAPI, pushing the boundaries of this API lifecycle blueprint to include multiple protocols, patterns, and ensure that there can be a well defined API lifecycle across a diverse set of approaches to delivering APIs.
-image: asyncapi.jpeg
+image: asyncapi.png
 tags:
   - OpenAPI
   - Design-First